agoose77/derpy/README.md

 A Funnel parser example can be found in the funnel module.
 Funnel is a custom lightweight language that allows embedded Python inside data model definitions

 ## PyBNF Grammar Meta Parsing
-An example of parsing a Python BNF-like grammar, to output a parser is given.
-Note, this is quite slow at parsing a full grammar, so it's more of a POC at this point.
+An example of parsing the Python BNF grammar, to produce the source for a Python parser is given.
+To make this usable as an AST generator requires some formatting of each rule (using a reduction), which can be done by using custom reduction rules on the output of the generator.
+The produced Python grammar can be compared against the hand-rolled one in `python`